Alexzou0215/LSTM_flood_prediction/models/lstm_model2/README.md

 - `test_419001.csv` — hourly flow data from Gunnedah (`timestamp`, `flowrate`)

 **Output:**
-- Predicted hourly flow rates for Boggabri (as CSV, 16 pages for 16 lead times)
+- Predicted 3-hourly flow rates for Boggabri (as CSV, 16 pages for 16 lead times)
 - Evaluation metrics and/or comparison plots

 **Files:**